jmhayes3/binks.js/README.md

-# binksjs
+# binks.js

-binksjs is a chatbot that integrates Discord.js with the new OpenAI Assistants API.
+binks.js is a chatbot that integrates Discord.js with the new OpenAI Assistants API.
 The bot operates within Discord channels, listening to messages and using the Assistants API to generate responses.

 ## Features